bytemonkk/PaveVision/README.md

 # PaveVision
-PaveVision is an intelligent pavement monitoring platform that combines YOLOv8-based road distress detection with automated Pavement Condition Index (PCI) estimation.
-Built as a web application and validated on real CBIT campus roads through collaboration between AI and Civil Engineering domains.
+PaveVision is an intelligent pavement monitoring platform that combines automated road distress detection, distress quantification, and Pavement Condition Index (PCI) estimation within a unified web application.
+The system utilizes YOLOv8 as its core deep learning backbone for pavement distress identification and classification, and has been validated using real-world CBIT campus road imagery through collaboration between Artificial Intelligence and Civil Engineering domains.

 <p align="center">
   <img src="assets/arch.png" width="100%">